 {% endnavList %}

-Although AnQiCMS'snavListThe tag supports two-level navigation by default, but in actual operation, we may need to display a visually deeper structure, such as directly listing documents under a certain category or the subcategories of that category.
-This can be achieved by cleverly combiningcategoryListtags to achieve this.
+Although AnQiCMS'snavListThe tag supports two-level navigation natively, but in actual operation, we may need to display a deeper visual structure, such as directly listing documents under a category in the second-level navigation, or the sub-categories of that category.
+This can be achieved by cleverly combiningcategoryListthe tag.

-This method is based on: setting the link type of the secondary navigation item to 'Category Page Link', and then in the template, usingcategoryListtags to obtain the subcategory or document list under the category.
+The core of this method lies in setting the link type of the secondary navigation item to "Category Page Link", and then using the label in the template, utilizingcategoryListto obtain the subcategories or document lists under the category.

-This is a combinednavListandcategoryListImplement an example of a "three-level" visual effect navigation.
-Assume that your second-level navigation item is associated with a product category, and you want to display a list of subcategories under that product category in the dropdown menu of the second-level navigation item:
+The following is a combinationnavListandcategoryListImplement an example of a "three-level" visual effect navigation.
+Assume that your secondary navigation item is associated with a product category, and you want to display a list of subcategories under that product category in the dropdown menu of the secondary navigation item:

 <ul>